MIRI LRS Recommended Strategies

 See also: MIRI Cross-Mode Recommended StrategiesMIRI LRS Slit Target AcquisitionMIRI LRS Slitless Target AcquisitionJWST Pointing Performance

-For slitless TSO observations, target acquisition (TA) is required.
+For slitless TSO observations, target acquisition (TA) is recommended.
 Accurate target placement is especially important if multi-epoch transit observations will be combined.
 The TA procedure will ensure that the target is placed at the same location for each exposure, with <10 mas accuracy (corresponding to <0.1 px).

 For slit observations, TA is highly recommended for point or compact sources given the size of the slit (length 4.7", 3.18 mm, 42.7 pix; width 0.51", 0.33 mm, 4.6 pix) and the sensitivity of the calibration to the location of the source in the slit.
 The no-TA option is intended to be used mostly for extended sources, and for dedicated background exposures, if required.
-When observations are carried out without a TA, the target placement accuracy is determined by the JWST pointing performance and the accuracy of the target coordinates (including proper motion).

 When the target is dispersed, it is challenging to reconstruct precisely where the target was positioned on the detector, either from blind pointing or from target acquisition.
 Verification images have proven very useful as a pointing verification check, and to diagnose potential calibration issues.
 This capability has been given extra flexibility as of APT2023.1.1, to make this feature maximally useful.
 For slitless observations, the image will be taken by default; for slit observations this feature is optional, but highly recommended